Easy Python Projects for Beginners

 Setting up a virtual environment is another crucial step for maintaining clean and organized projects.
 By creating a virtual environment, you can isolate the packages and dependencies for each project, preventing conflicts between different projects.
 To create a virtual environment, navigate to your project directory in the terminal and run the command python -m venv env.
 To activate the virtual environment, use the command source env/bin/activate on macOS and Linux or env\Scripts\activate on Windows.
 You will notice that your terminal prompt changes to reflect the activated environment.

-🔎 Python Application Security: Step-by-Step Guide
+🔎 Python API Integration Guide

 With your environment ready, you can now start coding.
 Remember to save your Python scripts with a .py extension.
 You can run your scripts from the terminal by navigating to the script’s directory and typing python scriptname.py.
 This will execute your code and display any output directly in the terminal window.